-Under the leadership of their principals, teachers and other school staff maintain order in the school and are expected to hold everyone to the highest standard of respectful and responsible behaviour.
+Under the leadership of their principals, teachers and other school staff maintain a positive learning environment order in the school and are expected to hold everyone to the highest standard of respectful and responsible behaviour.
 As role models, teachers and other school staff uphold these high standards when they:

-- help students work to their full potential and develop their sense of self-worth; - empower students to be positive leaders in their classroom, school, and community; - communicate regularly and meaningfully with parents; - maintain consistent standards of behaviour for all students: - demonstrate respect for all students, staff, parents, volunteers, and other members of the school community; and - prepare students for the full responsibilities of citizenship.
+- help students work to their full potential and develop their sense of self-worth; - empower students to be positive leaders in their classroom, school, and community; - · communicate regularly and meaningfully with parents; - maintain consistent and fair standards of behaviour for all students; - demonstrate respect for one another, all students, staff, parents, volunteers, and other members of the school community; and - prepare students for the full responsibilities of citizenship.